A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: MPNNs and DIDM-Mover's Distance

 \subsection{The Action Metric is Finer Than DIDM-Mover's}

 In order to prove a universal approximation theorem, one must consider a metric on which the space of input objects is compact, and for which MPNNs are continuous and separate points.
 As discussed above, the action metric $d_M$ is too fine, since distinct bofop-signals may yield the same output for every MPNN model.
 Instead we use the DIDM-mover's distance.
-Hence, we must prove the

-compactness of the space of bofop-DIDMs with respect to DIDM-mover's distance.
-This is done by 1) using the compactness of the space $(\mathcal{BF}_d,d_M)$, and 2) showing that the action metric is finer than the DIDM-mover's metric.
+Hence, we must prove the compactness of the space of bofop-DIDMs with respect to DIDM-mover's distance.
+This is done by 1) using the compactness of the space $(\mathcal{BF}^r_d,d_M)$, and 2) showing that the action metric is finer than the DIDM-mover's metric.
 Since we already know that 1 is true, we are left with showing 2 next.